About April Moments

 Since that time, I have been telling stories – professionally as a newspaper reporter and a public relations specialist, and personally as blogger April Leiffer Henry, wife and mama of three.
 Over the years, I’ve been inspired by lots of different people – including my husband and my children – and their passions.
 I’ve wondered if I should train to be a pastry chef, doula, midwife or lactation consultant.

 For me, sometimes being a writer can feel like being a lowly spectator, with a notebook and a camera, asking questions and knowing so little.
 This happens to us sometimes as parents, too.
 Often I am so busy taking pictures – trying to document important milestones and capture special memories – that I end up missing out.
 It’s as though I’m living outside the moment, instead of being in the moment.

 This blog is my way of sharing some of those “April Moments” – moments when I’m inspired by peeking in on others’ important work and moments when I am weary from being on the sidelines and still feel like a complete outsider.
 I call it “April Moments” because my brain is almost constantly weaving a narrative.
-Whether I’m at home, my workplace, my car, the grocery store or the gym, any given “April Moment” could turn into a blog post.
+Whether I’m at home, my car, the grocery store or the gym, any given “April Moment” could turn into a blog post.

 When I graduated from college, all the professors in the English Department signed cards for the seniors.
 One of the messages in my card read, “April may be a month, but Leiffer is a writer.
 There is no higher praise.”

 Imagine if there was no one to tell the difference makers’ stories.
 Who would want to live in a world without the storytellers?
 Maybe, just maybe, telling the story is just as important as the story itself.